SMJK Sam Tet: Post-World War II

 1971 marks the beginning of form 6 classes, with an enrolment of 37 students.
 Further additions were made to the school in 1973.
 A 3-storey science block was constructed.
 The building was named after Ng Song Teik, the brother of Dato’ Ng Song Choon.
 The ground floor of the building comprises the school canteen.
 The building was opened by the Yang Berhormat Haji Mohamed bin Yaacob, Minister of Education, on 11 May 1974.
 In 1976, SMJK Sam Tet celebrated its 25th anniversary.
 The occasion was officiated by Chan Siang Sun J.P., J.S.M., Deputy Minister of Education.

-Due to the student population increased steadily, all its land was exhausted and the facilities were inadequate to accommodate the increasing populace.
+Due to the student population increased steadily, all its land was exhausted, and the facilities were inadequate to accommodate the increasing populace.
 To meet the demand for more buildings, Brother John Moh, with the aid of the Administrative Board, purchased more land to erect yet another phase of buildings.
 This new phase was completed in 1985.

 In the year 1992, Brother John Moh retired after 34 years of service as Principal of the school.
 In honour of his services, the school hall was named after him.
-He was succeeded by Mr Mok Soon Sang who was promoted to the office of principal.
-Upon his retirement at the end of 1992, Mr Yu Cheng Sun was assigned to take his office.
+He was succeeded by Mr. Mok Soon Sang who was promoted to the office of principal.
+Upon his retirement at the end of 1992, Mr. Yu Cheng Sun was assigned to take his office.
 The school continued to expand rapidly with a total of 66 classes, enrolment of 2,423 students and a 137 strong staff.

 Developments since 2000

 The school website was launched in 2002.

-Brother John Moh Hall was upgraded to an air-conditioned hall equipped with a LCD projector.
+Brother John Moh Hall was upgraded to an air-conditioned hall equipped with an LCD screen.
 The PA system has also been upgraded.
 Extensive upgrading works, including the installation of the air conditioner mentioned, as well as an overhead bridge and the expansion of the staff room and library was initiated through events e.g. Jogathon since 2007 and completed before the June holidays ended in 2009.

 Near the end of 2014, the hall was upgraded again.
 The lighting changed into ceiling-mounted lights and the doors were replaced.

 During the mid-term holiday of 2015, the hall mounted LED lamps at the corner of the hall, another hall was built on top of the school library for sole usage of the school brass band.
 The school also rebuilds the classroom floor, staircase and school field during the end-year holiday of 2015.